Doggy Paddling: How to Kayak With Your Dog

 There are no dog lifejackets on the market that have been tested or approved by the Coast Guard.
-It’s a buyer beware market.
+It’s a buyer-beware market.
 Most of the lifejackets for dogs are designed to aid in buoyancy.
 They will not keep your dog’s head above water if your dog is unconscious.
 They will help your dog save energy on a long swim to shore.
-An added bonus of a lifejacket with a strap on the back is if your dog does end up in the water, you may be able to use the strap to help pull them back in the boat.
+An added bonus of a lifejacket with a strap on the back is if your dog does end up in the water, you may be able to use the strap to help pull them back into the boat.

 Let me know if you have any more questions I haven’t answered in the comment section below.
 I love converting other dog owners to my passion!

 Kevin Roberts lives for adventure.
 Together with his pack of rescue dogs and his husband, he spends as much time outdoors as possible.
 Kevin lives by the motto: "Get outside and play with your dogs!